ocaml/ocaml.org/data/tutorials/guides/0tt_02_file_manipulation.md

 In our exploration, we also detailed error handling in OCaml's file operations and discussed common pitfalls.
-We further delved into advanced topics like managing modes and file permissions, or how to avoid loading files in memory by reading them line-by-line.
+We further delved into advanced topics like managing modes and file permissions or how to avoid loading files in memory by reading them line by line.

 To dive deeper into file manipulation, you may be interested in exploring topics we didn't cover in this tutorial.
 This includes binary file handling and concurrent and parallel file access.

-You can also refer to the OCaml Standard Library documentation, which contains a lot more functions to manipulate file and work with the filesystem:
+You can also refer to the OCaml Standard Library documentation, which contains a lot more functions to manipulate files and work with the filesystem:

 - [In_channel module](https://ocaml.org/api/In_channel.html)
 - [Out_channel module](https://ocaml.org/api/Out_channel.html)